 In Macbeth, the title character plans the murder of Duncan, while feigning loyalty to him.
 Duncan does not know what Macbeth plans, but the audience does – and they may want to warn him!

 How beauteous mankind is!
 O brave new world,

 In The Tempest, Miranda does not know that Gonzalo is with her on the island, but both her father and the audience do know that he is there.

 and Brutus is an honorable man”

-This quote, spoken by Julius Caesar himself, is an example of irony because, at this time in the play, the audience (and certain members of the cast) know the Brutus is not honorable at all – he too is planning to stab Caesar on the Ides of March.
+This quote, spoken by Julius Caesar himself, is an example of irony because, at this time in the play, the audience (and certain members of the cast) know that Brutus is not honorable at all.
+Rather, he is planning to stab Caesar on the Ides of March.